Learn something new every day

 More Info... by email

 In literature, a protagonist and antagonist are archetypal characters that serve as focal points to portray two sides of a conflict.
 Archetypes are a symbol or motif of a typical example of a thing or person.
-Differences between the protagonist and antagonist are defined by the roles the two play within a story.
+Differences between the two characters are defined by the roles the two play within a story.
 Though these roles are often played by two human characters, they can also be represented by elements of nature or two sides of the same character.

 In general, the protagonist pursues a solution to the problem presented in the story.
 Antagonists directly oppose the efforts of protagonists.
 For example, if the problem is an imminent nuclear reactor meltdown, the protagonist will be pursuing a solution to the crisis, while the antagonist may be trying to cover up faulty engineering that contributed to the crisis.
 He or she may be attempting to hinder the effort to understand the crisis so it can be resolved.